LaunchPadLab/lp-hoc/docs.md

 ## modal

 A function that returns a React HOC for creating modals.
-Default styling for these modals can be pulled from the `modal.css` file included in this library via your scss:
+Styling for the default wrapper modal can be pulled from the `modal.css` file included in this library via your scss:
 `@import "~@launchpadlab/lp-hoc/lib/styles/modal.css";`

 Note: this HOC uses [`redux-modal`][73] under the hood.
 The reducer from `redux-modal` is exported for convenience as `modalReducer`.